Lee Hart 1802 Vintage Badge Rev A, B, C

 David Madole provided ROM-based codes for a user-modified displayed message as held in 1802 spare registers (no RAM used).
 Codes more recent might be found on cosmacelf groups.io discussion list posts.
 Here's the groups.io thread from early Sept 2024.
 Search the list for more recent discussion, code, fixes.

-Oct 21 2024:I produced some simplified ROM-only code for the 'badge.
+Oct 21 2024:I (Herb Johnson) produced some simplified ROM-only code for the 'badge.
 Here's two versions.
-Relies on a ROM-programmed message, to demonstrate how to access the display.
+These rely on a ROM-programmed message, to demonstrate how to access the display.
 So, no need to poke at EF buttons to enter message, no message lost when batteries fall out, and no cramming registers to hold the message.
-One version is a 8-char message only, relatively simple code.
+One version is a 8-char message only, no message scrolling, and so relatively simple code.
 The other version scrolls a longer message.
 Neither include serial line support (no terminal) or read the buttons (EF support).
 Either version can be fit in one ROM page (uses two now from convenience) and only needs four 1802 registers.
+There's no serial support or button support - nothing to tell the badge! ;)

 - Herb Johnson